ddev/ddev/docs/index.md

 * Install Docker Desktop for Windows (versions 2.3.0.2 and higher automatically use the WSL2 backend): [download Docker Desktop for Windows from Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
 * Go to Docker Desktop settings > Resources > WSL integration > enable integration for your distro (now `docker` commands will be available from within your WSL2 distro).
 * Install [Chocolatey](https://chocolatey.org/install) on Windows.
-* Open a git-bash or PowerShell terminal with administrator rights and install mkcert by running `choco install mkcert`
+* Open a git-bash terminal with administrator rights and install mkcert by running `choco install mkcert`
-* Run `mkcert -install`.
-Your certificates are installed in `%localappdata%\mkcert`, we'll need these later on.
+* In git-bash, run `mkcert -install` and answer the prompt allowing the installation of the Certificate Authority.
+* In git-bash, run the command `setx CAROOT "$(mkcert -CAROOT)" && setx WSLENV "CAROOT/p;$WSLENV"`.
+This will set WSL2 to use the Certificate Authority installed on the Windows side.
 * Open the Ubuntu 20.04 terminal from the Windows start menu.
 * Run `export CAROOT=/mnt/c/Users/YOUR_WINDOWS_USERNAME/AppData/Local/mkcert`.
 This will make sure that `mkcert` on Linux uses your Windows certificates when issuing SSL certificates, so you don't get SSL warnings in your browser on Windows.
-* Run `echo 'export CAROOT=/mnt/c/Users/YOUR_WINDOWS_USERNAME/AppData/Local/mkcert' >> ~/.profile` to store this in your profile for future sessions.
 * Now we'll install DDEV **for Linux** within WSL2.
 Open your WSL2 distro and follow the instructions for Linux below, **then come back here**.
-* After installation, run `mkcert -install` and you'll notice that mkcert will use your Windows CA certificates 🚀:
+* In your WSL2 distro, run `mkcert -install` and when it asks, provide your sudo password. you'll notice that mkcert will use your Windows CA certificates 🚀:
   > Using the local CA at "/mnt/c/Users/YOUR_WINDOWS_USERNAME/AppData/Local/mkcert"
 * That's it!
-You have now installed DDEV on WSL2 🎉 Remember to run all `ddev` commands in your Ubuntu/WSL2 terminal, **not** in PowerShell/Command Prompt.
+You have now installed DDEV on WSL2 🎉 Remember to run all `ddev` commands in your Ubuntu/WSL2 terminal, **not** in git-bash/PowerShell/Command Prompt.

 **Make sure you put your projects in the Linux filesystem (e.g. /home/LINUX_USERNAME), _not_ in the Windows filesystem (/mnt/c), because you'll get vastly better performance on the Linux filesystem.**